BrunoIannone/VISIOPE/README.md

     *GBA

-Notice the image names that follow the following conventions **{front,rear}$number${true,false}**.extension where number is a unique numeric identifier for each couple.
+Notice the image names that follow the following conventions **{front,rear}$number${true,false}.extension** where number is a unique numeric identifier for each couple.
 You can use the DatasetIntegrityChecker class to perform the integrity check, or the quick call in the DatasetHandler class.

 2. Stacked Data

-Once the dataset is ready, is it possible to use the stack_front_rear_images() method in utils.py to create the Stacked Data folder.
+Once the dataset is ready, is it possible to use the *stack_front_rear_images()* method in utils.py to create the Stacked Data folder.
 These images will be the actual inputs to the model

 3. Predict